Battle royal (professional wrestling): Casino Battle Royale

 The Casino Battle Royale is utilized by All Elite Wrestling (AEW).
 It is a modified rumble rules battle royal that features 21 entrants.
 It begins with a group of five wrestlers, and every three minutes, another group of five wrestlers enters, while the 21st and final entrant enters alone.
 The wrestlers are grouped based on the suit they drew from a deck of cards—spades, diamonds, clubs, or hearts—and the order of when each group enters is based on a random draw of the cards.
 The 21st and final entrant is the wrestler who drew the joker.
 The winner receives a world championship match of their respective gender's division—either the AEW World Championship or the AEW Women's World Championship.
 The first Casino Battle Royale, which was a men's match, was held at Double or Nothing in May 2019.

 A men's tag team variation of the match, called the Casino Tag Team Royale, was first utilized at Revolution in March 2021.
-Instead of being contested between 21 individual singles wrestlers, the match features 15 tag teams (for a total of 30 wrestlers).
+Instead of being contested between 21 individual singles wrestlers, the match features 10-15 tag teams (for a total of 20-30 wrestlers).
 The rules in terms of entrants also differs.
 The order of entrants is based on a lottery.
 Two tag teams start the match, and every 90 seconds, a new team enters.
 Individual eliminations occur when a wrestler has gone over the top rope and both feet hit the floor; a team is eliminated when both members of the team have been ruled out of the match.
 The match ends when one wrestler or team is left.
 The winning tag team earns an AEW World Tag Team Championship match.

+A variation for three-man teams (referred to as trios by AEW) has also been established, called the Casino Trios Royale.
+Debuting in December 2022 on Rampage, this version features eight trios teams (24 total wrestlers).
+Three teams start, and a new team enters every 90 seconds.
+When all three members of a team are eliminated, then the team is ruled out of the match.
+The winner (or winners if more than one team member is remaining) receives $300,000 to be split amongst the team.

 Royal Rampage

-Used in All Elite Wrestling Rampage.
-It involves two rings and 20 competitors, 10 competitors in each ring.
-It starts with two wrestlers on each ring, a new wrestler enters in alternating ring at timed intervals every minute, the 2 final wrestlers from each ring collide in the final also in an over the top rope rules, with the winner becoming a number one contender for the AEW World Heavyweight Loosely resembles WCW's multi-ring, number one contender-seeking World War 3 matches which were held from 1996 to 1998.
+Established in 2022 by All Elite Wrestling (AEW) on their Rampage program, Royal Rampage takes place on the same night as their Dynamite: Blood and Guts event because of the two ring setup used for the eponymous match.
+A modified Rumble rules battle royal, Royal Rampage involves two rings and 20 competitors.
+It starts with two wrestlers in each ring, with a new wrestler entering every 60 seconds to their assigned ring, until all 20 wrestlers have entered (10 in each ring).
+The two final wrestlers from each ring then consolidate into a single ring, where the last wrestler remaining wins the match, with the prize being a future championship match.